Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

-\textbf{3.
-Quantum multiplier:} One can similarly perform the quantum operation to multiply the contents of $N$ quantum states namely,

-where $d$ is the number of qubits used to represent the states $\ket{x_i}$, $i \in [N]$.
-As highlighted by the authors in \cite{ruiz2017quantum},this operation can again be done with the application of quantum Fourier transform and controlled weighted sum in time $\mathcal{O}(Nd)$.

-\textbf{4.
-Non-linear operations} One can apply a non-linear function $x \rightarrow \phi(x)$ in the quantum domain using the following mapping The typical non-linear functions, including $\arcsin{x}, x^2, \sqrt{x}$, can be applied using Taylor decomposition or other techniques in time linear in the number of qubits of $\ket{x}$.

-\section{Tree construction with \emph{Des-q}}
+\section{Tree construction with Des-q}

-Now that we have presented the ingredients for \emph{Des-q}, we present the technical details of each component of the decision tree construction for the tasks of regression and binary classification. \begin{enumerate} \item [\emph{Step 1}.] \textit{Data loading}: load the classical data into quantum amplitude states. \item [\emph{Step 2}.] \textit{Weight estimation}: estimate the Pearson correlation between each feature vector and the target label. \item [\emph{Step 3}.] \textit{Supervised Clustering}: perform supervised clustering at root node to generate nodes at first depth. \item [\emph{Step 4}.] \textit{Tree growth}: for each node, generate the superposition of the data examples and perform supervised clustering on the superposition state to further grow the tree until reaching maximum set depth $T$. \item [\emph{Step 5}.] \textit{Leaf label assignment}: When the leaf node is reached, compute the mean of the label values of the examples in the cluster.
+Now that we have presented the high-level description of Des-q, we present the technical details of each component of the decision tree construction for the tasks of regression and binary classification.
+We also utilize other quantum algorithmic ingredients in Des-q, for which we refer the reader to Appendix~\ref{sec:ingre}.
+The five key components of Des-q for tree construction are \begin{enumerate} \item \textit{Data loading:} Load the classical data into quantum amplitude states. \item \textit{Feature weight estimation:} Estimate the Pearson correlation between each feature vector and the target label. \item \textit{Supervised clustering:} Perform supervised clustering at root node to generate nodes at first depth. \item \textit{Tree growth:} For each node, generate the superposition of the data examples and perform supervised clustering on the superposition state to further grow the tree until reaching maximum set depth $D$. \item \textit{Leaf label assignment:} When the leaf node is reached, compute the mean of the label values of the examples in the cluster.
 For regression, the leaf label is the mean, while for binary classification, the leaf label is 0 if the mean is less than 0.5, and 1 otherwise. \end{enumerate}

-The below subsections correspond to each of the steps.
+The subsections below correspond to each of the above-mentioned components.